AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/drop-down.md

 *   **Hide Component** - Select the option to hide the component from the form.
 The component remains accessible for other purposes, such as using it for calculations in the Rule Editor.
 This is useful when you need to store information that doesn't need to be seen or directly changed by the user.
 *   **Disable Component** - Select the option to disable the component.
 The disabled component is not active or editable by the end user.
 The user can see the value of the field but cannot modify it.
 The component remains accessible for other purposes, such as using it for calculations in the Rule Editor.
 *   **Read-only** - Select the option to make the component non-editable.
-The read-only component is not active or non-editable by the end user.
 The user can see the value of the field but cannot modify it.
 The component remains accessible for other purposes, such as using it for calculations in the Rule Editor.
 ### Validation Tab {#validation-tab}

 ![Validation tab](/help/adaptive-forms/assets/dropdown_validationtab.png)